sambitbhaumik/Pepper/README.md

 ## Overview

-Pepper is an advanced Java-based virtual assistant that demonstrates the integration of speech recognition, natural language processing, text-to-speech synthesis, and hardware control.
-This project showcases a comprehensive implementation of human-computer interaction technologies, providing both voice and text-based communication through an intuitive graphical user interface.
+Pepper was a Java-based virtual assistant that demonstrates the integration of speech recognition, natural language processing, text-to-speech synthesis, and hardware control.
+This project showcases a comprehensive implementation of human-computer interaction technologies
 ## 🚀 Key Features

 ### Core Functionality